wangzhuofan/repro_compDAG/README.md

 ### Description

+* 02-1coalescence.stan: stan file to conduct posterior sampling for causal direction $y_1 \rightarrow y_2$ ot $y_2 \rightarrow y_1$.
-* *coalescence.stan* and *nocausal.stan* are stan files to conduct posterior sampling.
+* 02-2nocausal.stan: stan file to conduct posterior sampling if there is no causal relationship between $y_1$ and $y_2$.
+* 02compDAG.R :R file to conduct compDAG method.
+* 00load_all.E : R file to load all the required packages and functions.
+* 03bQCD.R: R file to conduct bQCD method.
-* *compDAG.R* is the R file to conduct the compDAG method.
+* main.R: R file to conduct simulation studies in the paper.
+* PARAMS.R R file to read parameter settings from bash file.

 ## Instructions for Use